Nikhilagarwalgk/React_Notes/README.md

     ->1. npm init
     Ask certain questions and create package.json file
 20. npm install -D parcel
-    After running this command the, we get package.lock json file.
+    After running this command the, we get package.lock.json file.
     As any command that install package will create a package.lock.json file for storing data of that package.
     Here "-D" means that this package is used for development purpose.